NicoTerabyte/libasm/README.md

 * SUB - Subtraction it does the operation on the first two operands that are written after it
 * MUL - Unsigned multiplication the result of the operation is stored on the rax and rdx registers
 * IMUL - Signed multiplication the result of the operation is stored on the rax and rdx registers
-* DIV - Unsigned division the result of the operation is stored on the rax and rdx registers
+* DIV - Unsigned division the result of the operation is stored on the rax and rdx registers depending on the amount of bit involved it changes the storer of the result
 * IDIV - Signed division the result of the operation is stored on the rax and rdx registers
 * INC - Increment by one the defined value
 * DEC - Decrement by one the defined value
 * NEG - Negation

 Very simple and chill to use it seems.
-I'll try to have one file for this kind of exercise though
+I'll try to have one file for this kind of exercise though.

+### Clarification for multiplications and divisions
+la moltiplicazione è molto semplice, in parole povere ogni qualvolta che facciampo l'istruzione MUL il valore che viene passato a MUL verrà sempre moltiplicato per il valore presente nel retgistro RAX.

+La divisione d'altro canto ha qualcosa di diverso.
+Una cosa che ho avuto modo di sperimentare nei giorni precedenti con il codice era il comportamento della divisione.
+In pratica l'istruzione DIV salva due valori in due registri predefiniti dove RAX si salva il risultato della divisione semplice e invece RDX si salva il resto della divisione.
+Interessante.
+RAX --> quoziente
+RDX --> resto

 ## control flow
 To put it simply is to handle the if elses statement like in the C language.